-Independent of the total size of your dataset, graph databases excel at managing highly connected data and complex queries.
-Armed only with a pattern and a set of starting points, graph databases explore the larger neighborhood around the initial starting points — collecting and aggregating information from millions of nodes and relationships — leaving the billions outside the search perimeter untouched.
+Independent of the total size of your dataset, graph databases excel at managing highly-connected data and complex queries.
+With only a pattern and a set of starting points, graph databases explore the neighboring data around those initial starting points — collecting and aggregating information from millions of nodes and relationships — and leaving any data outside the search perimeter untouched.

 The Property Graph Model

-Relationships provide directed, named, semantically relevant connections between two node-entities (eg Employee WORKS_FOR Company).
+Relationships provide directed, named, semantically-relevant connections between two node entities (e.g. Employee WORKS_FOR Company).
 A relationship always has a direction, a type, a start node, and an end node.
 Like nodes, relationships can also have properties.
 In most cases, relationships have quantitative properties, such as weights, costs, distances, ratings, time intervals, or strengths.
-As relationships are stored efficiently, two nodes can share any number or type of relationships without sacrificing performance.
-Note that although they are directed, relationships can always be navigated efficiently in either direction.
+Due to the efficient way relationships are stored, two nodes can share any number or type of relationships without sacrificing performance.
+Although they are stored in a specific direction, relationships can always be navigated efficiently in either direction.

 What is Neo4j?

-Neo4j is referred to as a native graph database because it implements the Property Graph Model efficiently down to the storage level.
+Neo4j is referred to as a native graph database because it efficiently implements the property graph model down to the storage level.
 This means that the data is stored exactly as you whiteboard it, and the database uses pointers to navigate and traverse the graph.
-In contrast to graph processing or in-memory libraries, Neo4j provides full database characteristics including ACID transaction compliance, cluster support, and runtime failover, making it suitable to use graph data in production scenarios.
+In contrast to graph processing or in-memory libraries, Neo4j also provides full database characteristics, including ACID transaction compliance, cluster support, and runtime failover – making it suitable to use graphs for data in production scenarios.

-Some particular features make Neo4j very popular among developers, architects and DBAs:
+Some of the following particular features make Neo4j very popular among developers, architects, and DBAs:

-- Constant time traversals in big graphs both in depth and in breadth due to efficient representation of nodes and relationships.
+- Constant time traversals in big graphs for both depth and breadth due to efficient representation of nodes and relationships.
 Enables scale-up to billions of nodes on moderate hardware.

-- Flexible property graph schema that can adapt over time, making it possible to materialize and use new relationships later on to “shortcut” and speed up the domain data when the business needs change.
+- Flexible property graph schema that can adapt over time, making it possible to materialize and add new relationships later to shortcut and speed up the domain data when the business needs change.